Standards

 What are Age Adjustments?

-We have sets of time adjustments for men and for women, and for each gender there are versions for solo bikes, solo trikes, tandem bikes and tandem trikes.
+The VTTA publishes tables of Age Adjustments for open and female classifications, and for solo bikes, solo trikes, tandem bikes and tandem trikes.

 • Rider A, a 45 year old man, is riding a 25.
 He rides an actual time of 58:55.
 His Age Adjustment for that distance is 55 seconds, so his Age Adjusted Time (AAT) is 58:00.